Dried toad and snakeskin: Old-school remedies cool China's vitamin fever

 It's a potentially lucrative model too, with shoppers willing to splash out for natural ingredients boiled together to create a curative brew.
 One Shanghai shopper said she had bought a three-month skin treatment for 6,000 yuan ($942).

-Leaders of the market for these remedies, like Beijing Tongrentang Co Ltd, have products with snakeskin, dried toad, centipede, scorpion and dandelion to treat swelling, and others with oyster, ginseng and black-bone chicken for menstrual pains.
+Leaders of the market for these remedies, like Beijing Tongrentang Co Ltd (600085.SS), have products with snakeskin, dried toad, centipede, scorpion and dandelion to treat swelling, and others with oyster, ginseng and black-bone chicken for menstrual pains.

 "At the moment the real money-spinners are deer antler and ginseng," said Yu Qiangmin, 51, a chemist in a traditional medicine store in Shanghai.